-Now accepting students in Golden, Co. and surrounding areas!!!
+Now accepting students in Aurora, Co. and surrounding areas!!!

 In addition to teaching music, I have also worked as a special education assistant and wrestling/track coach at Lake Zurich Middle School South and an assistant Kung Fu/Tai Chi instructor at Green Mountain Arts in Logan Square, Chicago, Illinois.
 Jazz piano, Voice, and Composition are my main areas of expertise.
 However, I have also been recording, and playing guitar almost my entire life.
 I fully believe in music education not only for entertainment and personal enjoyment, but for many other means.
 Beyond its capacity for being used as entertainment, music aids in learning, helps develop advanced motor skills, increases memory function, and many other purposes for a well rounded education.
 It is my goal to help educate the next generation in traditional music practices as well as incorporate new techniques that are relevant to our current day and age.